SandoghdarLab/PiSCAT/docs/paper.md

 # Ongoing Research and Dissemination

 Our future work aims to add GPU kernels by using code generation technologies.
-This kind of design helps us to add real-time processing and different deep neural networks (DNN) to this package in order to facilitate feature extraction and distinguish target signals from the noisy background even at low SNR.
+This kind of design helps us to add real-time processing and different deep neural networks (DNN) <font color="blue">and machine learning</font> to this package in order to facilitate feature extraction and distinguish target signals from the noisy background even at low SNR.